firefly-iii/docs/docs/docs/firefly-iii/faq/other.md

 The good news is that once the search is over, the result is cached by your browser.
 These cached entries will be searched for in a case-**in**sensitive manner.

+## Firefly III can't tell the difference between `a` and `ä`

+This happens because by default MySQL can't see the difference.
+At the moment, I cannot fix this.

 ## I keep getting redirected to the index after editing something

 If you're running Firefly III in a reverse proxy environment, please check if you have the following configuration: